Super for employers

 considering selecting a new default super fund for his staff.

 Michael is a long term customer of ABC Bank that also offers a

-will reduce the interest rate on Michael's business loan and offer
+discounted interest rate on his business loan and a new

 This raises alarm bells for Michael because even though he has a